-- Persons subject to a show cause letters are often stressed and anxious, which can lead them to making poor decisions when responding, including mounting allegations against others which are unrelated.
+- Persons subject to show cause letters are often stressed and anxious, which can lead them to making poor decisions when responding, including mounting allegations against others which are unrelated.

 - People are not usually adept at gauging the weight of the evidence against them for each allegation and misjudge the strength of their case, thus affecting their strategy and response.

 - For those who are guilty of some or all of the conduct alleged, they are usually not experienced in appropriately setting out mitigating circumstances or rehabilitative steps (including insight, remorse, and corrective steps taken).

 - People who become defensive have a tenancy of either victim blaming, downplaying the severity of their conduct, or making unrelated or irrelevant submissions in relation to other complaints they have (for instance, workplace conditions), non of which will advance their defense or positions.

 - In many cases, allegations may include allegations of criminality, and a person’s response to a show cause letter can be used against them as evidence presented by the Police prosecutors.
 Show cause letters are not required to advise people on their right to silence, and in some cases people can inadvertently incriminate themselves in a show cause letter, which could lead to a criminal conviction, a criminal history, fines, and even incarceration.

 The importance of obtaining legal assistance when responding to show cause letters

 Potts Lawyers has expert solicitors experienced in responding to a wide variety of show cause letters in employment, disciplinary, and regulatory scenarios.

 Lawyers who are experienced at responding to show cause letters are best equipped to protect your interests since they are experienced at:

 - Attending to any procedural matters (extensions of time, request for better particulars, etc);